6 Best Running Workouts to Lose Weight

 Strength Training for Weight Loss

 Running is an excellent way to burn calories, and when paired with a healthy eating plan, it can help you lose weight and meet your fitness goals.
 As a personal trainer, I also want to add that including strength training in your running program will give you weight loss results more quickly.
-Strength training offers many benefits for runners — from improving body composition to boosting metabolism and preventing injuries.
+Strength training offers many benefits for runners — from reducing body fat to boosting metabolism and preventing injuries.

 Check out my Tips for Balancing Running and Weightlifting for ways to incorporate weightlifting into your running program.
 If you need help on your weight loss journey, I would be happy to create a customized running plan or personal fitness training plan just for you.